Ad

 Screenshot of Aider website

-• Supports voice commands for hands-free coding
+• Voice input: supports voice-to-code for hands-free coding sessions.

 Self-hosted AI coding assistant that enhances productivity with context-aware suggestions and privacy-focused implementation.